-The pilot will be conducted in a portion of Eden Prairie and the Hiawatha neighborhood in Minneapolis beginning in 2020.
+The pilot will be conducted in parts of Eden Prairie, Bancroft, Corcoran, Longfellow, Powderhorn, and Seward neighborhoods, beginning in 2020.
 It is an opt-out pilot, meaning customers can decide to go back to the current pricing structure at any time during the two-year pilot.
 Xcel Energy will provide some bill protections for customers on the pilot rate, as well.

 Time-of-use pricing has many benefits, both for consumers and the environment.
 First, time-of-use pricing more closely aligns prices with costs.
 Under the current pricing system, customers who use more energy when overall demand is low pay more than their fair share, and customers who use more electricity during evening hours, when energy is more expensive to produce, pay less than the costs of serving them.

 Second, by more closely aligning prices with costs, customers will have greater control over their bills and ability to save money.
 Those who want to save money can shift their use to off-peak times.

 Finally, utilities rely on peaker plants that only run a few hours a year during these peak times while customers are paying for these plants all year.
 Time-of-use rates should help make electricity cheaper and cleaner overall by limiting the need to build and run these expensive and inefficient power plants.